SOLAR BATTERY STORAGE

 Is Solar Battery Storage for Me?

-At Third Sun Kokosing Solar, we guide people to Solar Energy Storage when it aligns with their goals for a backup power solution.
+At Kokosing Solar, we guide people to Solar Energy Storage when it aligns with their goals for a backup power solution.
 What type of goals would align a homeowner with solar battery storage?

 Assures power in the event of a grid outage